-- Merit of Past Contributions - To what extent do the proposed activities leverage the Pl's prior research contributions to the advancement of knowledge and achievement of desired societal outcomes as appropriate for the target track? - In addition, for proposals to the BRITE Fellow track, to what extent does the project description demonstrate significant impact of the PI's past contributions beyond scientific output? - Track Relevance

-- What is the potential for the proposed activities to achieve outcomes consistent with the selected track? - Risk Assessment - For the Pivot and Fellow tracks, to what extent do the proposed activities enable the PI to take risks not usually associated with proposals submitted to core programs? - Diversity, Equity, and Inclusion Plan - To what extent does the project include an authentic plan for the PI to foster diversity, equity, and inclusion in research and education in the local academic and/or broader community?
+- Merit of Past Contributions - To what extent do the proposed activities leverage the PI's prior research contributions to the advancement of knowledge and achievement of desired societal outcomes as appropriate for the target track? - Track Relevance - What is the potential for the proposed activities to achieve outcomes consistent with the selected track? - Risk Assessment - For the Pivot track, to what extent do the proposed activities enable the PI to take risks not usually associated with proposals submitted to core programs? - Broadening Participation Plan - To what extent does the project include an authentic plan for the PI to foster broadening participation in research and education in the local academic and/or broader community?